6859-sp21/final-project-musical-ties/README.md

    * scroll to song in list
    * bar graph
    * add song to your playlist
-* page layout and communicating data between pages
+* Page layout and communicating data between pages

 ### Violetta's Work
 * Data gathering from Spotify API